blueshark42/daily-dose-of-programming/README.md

 You don't learn to drive fast and not die, it comes with skill.
 - Skilled programmers can write clean, efficient and optimized code.
 Networking knowledge is also a good skill to have, as you will understand things outside of just your local computer and learn how computers communicate.
 At a young age only the truly skilled and determined will have such skills.

-### Hacking
-- If someone really wants to go on the hacker side, remember it's illegal to damage someone's property other than yours.
-But if you want to work on something knowledge about networking and how computers work would be a must.
-It's kind of a question game.
-How does this work, how can I use it to my advantage?
-And that's where clever thinking comes into play.
-At a young age only the truly skilled and determined get to this point.